 What the Q'ero and other indigenous peoples have to offer us is a way of seeing and a way of being that are frankly pretty unfamiliar to "moderns", but at the same time surprisingly accessible.
-We humans lived in this balanced energetic and spiritual relationship to Earth and Sky, to our natural surroundings, for many thousands of years, before we limited our vision.
+We humans lived in this balanced energetic and spiritual relationship to Earth and the heavens, to our natural surroundings, for many thousands of years, before we limited our vision.
 The Munay-Ki karpays are like a profound home-coming; they open the door to welcome us, to help us recall and incorporate the powerful heritage we all share.

 Read more here.